stinger81/HAM-Tags-fusion/README.md

 # Overview

+THIS is a fork of STS-3D's fusion parametric components.
+It has been modified to separate file based on different HAM radio tag colors.

  Fusion 360 Add-In to parametricly modify components with spreadsheet input.
  This is a VERY early beta version, I have many improvements planned, both to the Add-In functinality and code quality.
  Please let me know about any bugs/ sugested features.